Spatial Audio Simulation System

 - circuit: allows the source to move in a circuit around the listener, controlled by the mouse wheel.
 The circuit is either of constant elevation (horizontal) or constant azimuth (vertical).
 Values: horizontal/vertical/off.
 Default: off. circuit=horizontal

 - audio: gives name of audio file containing noise signal.
 Will be changed to single channel at mixer sampling rate if required.
 Relative filenames are resolved with respect to the folder containing the configuration file.
-If the filename is given as "capture" then the audio capture device is used as the signal source instead of a file. audio= filename.wav
+If the filename is given as "capture" then the audio capture device is used as the signal source instead of a file.
+For mono capture of a stereo source, use "capture-left" or "capture-right".
+Default is to create mono mix. audio= filename.wav

 - level: specifies the presentation level of the noise as if measured at 1m (dB).
 If the value is given as "num,auto", then the level can be adjusted dynamically with the up/down arrow keys. level= 65